ibm-cloud-architecture/eda-rt-inventory-gitops/ocp-demo-step-by-step/README.md

 1. Now we will add the Kafka connectors - MQ source connector to get those messages to the `items` topics in Event Streams

+    > if you are using `cp4i` project modify the kconnect/kafka-connect.yaml to change the bootstrap server as: ` bootstrapServers: lab-kafka-bootstrap.cp4i.svc:9092`
     * Deploy Kafka Connector cluster

     ```sh